ai-update/ai-tools/README.md

 ### Stable Diffusion Web

-*Free online tool that lets you create photo-realistic images from any text input using a latent text-to-image diffusion model.*
+*Free online tool that lets you create photo-realistic images from any text input.*

 > https://stablediffusionweb.com/